-A competent financial advisor understands that the key to a successful, profitable portfolio is proper asset allocation and diversity.
+A competent financial professional understands that the key to a successful, profitable portfolio is proper asset allocation and diversification.

 Types of asset classes include: